robinmattern/FRDocs_dev01-robin/Setup/fr0103_Clone-FR-Apps.md

 ![FRApps-Clone-03](images/fr0103-FRApps-Clone-03-021.png "FRApps-Clone-03")

-4. Using VSCode Connect your local FRApps to your personal github FRApps
+4. Using VSCode connect your local FRApps to your personal github FRApps

 - Right click on FRApps and click Open in Integrated Terminal, then